Search Results Heading

 This book presents a close look at the growth, success, and proliferation of ethnic politics on the peripheries of modern South Asia, built around a case study of the Nepal ethnic group that lives in the borderlands of Sikkim, Darjeeling, and east Nepal.
 Grounded in historical and ethnographic research, it critically examines the relationship between culture and politics in a geographical space that is home to a diverse range of ethnic identities, showing how new modes of political representation, cultural activism, and everyday politics have emerged from the region.

-The role of preservice teachers' implicit attitudes and causal attributions: a deeper look into students' ethnicity
+The role of preservice teachers' implicit attitudes and causal attributions: A deeper look into students' ethnicity

 Previous research has provided evidence that teachers implicitly hold more negative attitudes toward ethnic minority students than toward ethnic majority students.
 Furthermore, they attribute the lower educational success of ethnic minority students predominantly to internal causes.
 So far, it is not known how implicit attitudes and causal attributions are related to preservice teachers' judgments of students' academic competencies.
 We conducted a study to close this research gap.
 In a sample of preservice teachers, our study showed mainly negative implicit attitudes toward ethnic minority students.
 On general, the preservice teachers made external attributions.
 Implicit attitudes as well as causal attributions predicted the judgments.
 Preservice teachers with more negative attitudes and preservice teachers, who attributed the failure of ethnic minority students to these students' abilities, less favorably judged the competence of ethnic minority students.
 Our results highlight the role of teachers' attitudes and causal attributions in determining the disadvantages that ethnic minority students experience in school.
-(DIPF/Orig.)
+(ZPID).